Captain Thomas Murray.Founder of On-Board Data Systems

 He invented games for children, played flute, and wrote a storybook.

 An accomplished artist, he relaxed by attending artist workshops and amazing all with his skill and precision.
-Just last summer, Tom held his first art exhibition.
+In summer 2009, Tom held his first art exhibition.

 His greatest creation with wife Daisy was his son, Thomas Alexander Murray, who was born with the charismatic smile and sense of mischief that characterized Tom at his best.